What is an Indemnity Policy and Do I Need One?

 Adverse possession cover

 Let’s say the property you want to buy includes a large stretch of garden.
 The seller claims ownership over this land, but doesn’t have the necessary evidence to satisfy the Land Registry that they are the true owner.
 Under the ‘adverse possession’ rules, to claim ownership, they must have occupied the land for at least the last 12 years.
-However, for a further 12 years, it may still be possible for someone else to take the land if they can show a stronger claim of ownership.
+However, for a further 12 years, someone else may still be able to take the land if they can show a stronger claim of ownership.

 If someone makes such a claim, an indemnity policy covers the costs of defending it.